morendawg/Game-of-Votes/README.md

 #Fun sites to go on while using the extension:
 -------
-Washington Post
+Washington Post,
-New York Times
+New York Times,
-CNN
+CNN,
-Poltico
+Poltico,
-Fox News
+Fox News,
 .. and more